Research Policy Handbook

 A. Exceptions Subject to the Approval of the Department Chair and School Dean

-Requests for PI eligibility for researchers who are not members of the Academic Council or the MCL faculty (e.g., Academic Staff members, Postdoctoral Scholars, Instructors or other researchers) in the following situations may be made on a case-by-case basis by the relevant member of the Academic Council or MCL faculty who has oversight responsibility for the proposed PI.
+Requests for PI eligibility for researchers who are not members of the Academic Council or the UML faculty (e.g., Academic Staff members, Postdoctoral Scholars, Instructors or other researchers) in the following situations may be made on a case-by-case basis by the relevant member of the Academic Council or UML faculty who has oversight responsibility for the proposed PI.

 Such requests are subject to the written approval of the department chair and cognizant dean.
 (In those cases where the proposals arise from areas outside a school dean's jurisdiction, the Dean of Research will act as the equivalent of the school dean in approving such requests.)
 The approval of the department chair and the dean shall not be pro forma, but shall take into account the academic quality of the proposal, the qualifications of the proposed PI, and the relevance and importance of the proposal to other activities of the University.
 Such requests will be made only for a particular project with a specified project period.
 Documentation of the chair and dean's approval must accompany proposals submitted to the Office of Sponsored Research.